naoki0xff/dotfiles/README.md

 Manual Installation:

-- Homebrew: Install with [official method](https://brew.sh) `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`)
+- Homebrew: Install with [official method](https://brew.sh). (`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`)
-- Nix: See [nix/README.md](nix/README.md) for installation method.
+- Nix: See [nix-darwin/README.md](nix-darwin/README.md) for installation method.

 ## Other Dependencies

 Installed via Nix:

-- tmux: 3.3 or later
-- neovim: 0.11 or later
-- fzf: 0.48.0 or later
-- fd
-- ripgrep
-- ...etc.
+- [Nerd Fonts](https://www.nerdfonts.com/font-downloads) - Required for devicon.
+You need to manually configure you prefered terminal emulator to use this font.

-## What's not included with this configuration
+## What's not done with this configuration

-I will not manage dotfiles with nix's Mome Manager.
-Any of Home Manager generated configuration files are symlinked to nix store, which doesn't allow user to edit them directly but accessible only from nix commands.
-Since changing configuration is usual task for me, nix way of dotfile management isn't introduced here.
+Dotfiles isn't intended to be managed by Nix.
+This is because Nix based configuration enforces symbolic links in placing dotfiles.
+Since I prefer frequent change on dotfiles, given its overhead of multiple deployment through Nix, dotfiles are excluded from Nix management.